HassellHoff/Datastory/index.md

-### Methods used to create sentimental analysis
+### Models used to create sentimental analysis

-We will analyse this phenomena by studying the quotes made and see how Tesla's stock was impacted from a specific kind of post.
-The post quality will be examined by parsing each quote into separate words and analyse which words played a signifficant role in shifting the stock market price.
+The quality of each quote was examined by parsing each quote into separate words and by tokenizing the words.
+Each word played a signifficant role in shifting the stock market price.
 In addition, another factor that we believe impacts the stock price of Tesla is the volume of posts made by Musk each day he posted.

 ![Screenshot 2021-12-16 at 12 51 25](https://user-images.githubusercontent.com/92207222/146358193-db438f2d-9e85-464b-9c4a-8af4fbd1d26f.png)